-Minimising contacts and mixing between people reduces transmission of coronavirus (COVID-19) therefore Uley School will be minimising contacts and mixing.
+Minimising contacts and mixing between people reduces transmission of coronavirus (COVID-19) therefore Uley School will be minimising contacts and mixing as much as possible.

-We will be achieving this by keeping groups separate and through maintaining distance as much as we can between individuals.
+The overarching principle to apply is to reduce the numbers of contacts between children and staff and we will be achieving this by keeping groups separate and through maintaining distance as much as we can between individuals.